Adjustable Beds for Seniors

 - Power beds

 Adjustable beds are not hospital beds.
-Hospital beds are designed to raise and lower a patient’s body and come with permanent rails to prevent the patient from falling out of bed.
-But adjustable beds may offer some of the same senior safety qualities — particularly by making it easier to get in and out of bed, which may prevent falls.
+Hospital beds are designed to raise and lower a patient’s body and come with permanent rails to prevent the patient from falling out of the bed.
+However, adjustable beds may offer some of the same safety qualities, particularly by making it easier to get in and out of bed, which may help reduce the risk of falls.

-- Addresses health conditions by providing better circulation, reduced acid reflux symptoms and lessened joint, muscle and nerve pain
+- Addresses health conditions by providing better circulation, reducing acid reflux symptoms and lessening joint, muscle and nerve pain

 - A sense of independence among older adults by making it easier to get in and out of bed as you lose mobility with age